 The Company accounts for the Public Warrants (as defined in Note 3) and the Private Placement Warrants (together, with the Public Warrants, the "Warrants") in accordance with the guidance contained in ASC 815-40 under which the Warrants do not meet the criteria for equity treatment and must be recorded as liabilities.
 Accordingly, the Company classifies the Warrants as liabilities at their fair value and adjusts the Warrants to fair value at each reporting period.
 This liability is subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in the statement of operations.
-The Public Warrants for periods where no observable traded price was available are valued using a Monte Carlo simulation.
-The Private Placement Warrants are valued using a Modified Black Scholes Model.
+The Public Warrants for periods where no observable traded price was available and the Private Placement Warrants are valued using a Monte Carlo Simulation.
 For periods subsequent to the detachment of the Public Warrants from the Units, the Public Warrant's quoted market price was used as the fair value as of each relevant date.